stefanRitter/buzzr/worker/behaviour.md

 - add last 3 logins to User

-- order links by date, and by rank => add activated date!
+- when a buzzr is created maxVal for becoming active 5, when updated 2

-- if more than 100 links in active, retire some links
+- if more than 100 links in active, retire oldest 10 links > part of the update routine

 - get rid of utm_* params